PennyLaneAI/pennylane/doc/tutorials/advanced_usage.rst

     qnode2 = qml.QNode(circuit, dev1)
     qnode1_torch = qnode1.to_torch()

-Lets define the cost function.
+Let's define the cost function.
 Notice that we can pass the QNode as an argument too.
 This avoids duplication of code.

 .. code-block:: python